hyperledger/fabric/docs/source/peers/peers.md

 ### Phase 3: Validation and Commitment

-The third and final phase of the transaction workflow is the distribution of ordered transactions from orderers to peers (i.e. from the ordering service to the gateway service).
-Each peer then validates each transaction, in the correct order, ensures that each one has been consistently endorsed by all required organizations.
+The third and final phase of the transaction workflow is the distribution of ordered transactions from orderers to peers.
+Each peer then validates each transaction, in the correct order, and ensures that each transaction has been consistently endorsed by all required organizations.
 Only then does the peer commit the block to its copy of the channel ledger.

 ![Peer12](./peers.diagram.12.png)